Lahti railway station: Long-distance trains

 As one of the termini of the Kerava–Lahti railway, all eastbound long-distance services from and to Helsinki stop at Lahti.
 After making a stop in Kouvola, these services then diverge to either the Kouvola–Iisalmi line towards Kuopio, or on the Kouvola–Joensuu line towards Imatra or Joensuu.

 There is also a direct connection to Loviisa on the south coast, with the route's other terminus being in the Port of Loviisa.

 International trains

-Lahti is served by both of the services operated between Finland and Russia: night train Tolstoy between Helsinki and Moscow, and high-speed train Allegro between Helsinki and St. Petersburg.
+Lahti was served by both of the services operated between Finland and Russia: night train Tolstoy between Helsinki and Moscow, and high-speed train Allegro between Helsinki and St. Petersburg.
+Both services were suspended during the COVID-19 pandemic and withdrawn completely following the 2022 Russian invasion of Ukraine.

+Departure tracks

+Lahti railway station has four platform tracks.